Digital Library:

-Digital Library: Artists in Conversation
+Artists in Conversation

 The interviews speak back against the tendency to marginalize dance as a way of knowing by highlighting abundance of meaning within dance.”

-- Aina Yasué, writer and critical dance studies scholar, xʷənen̕əč territory (Salt Spring Island)
+- Aina Yasué, writer and critical dance studies scholar, xʷənen̕əč territory, Salt Spring Island

 This digital library makes diverse voices from dance artists accessible to dance students, teachers, scholars, and dance aficionados around the province, especially in remote areas where access to these artists and conversation topics might be more limited.
+With 14 local artists featured, we learn of their reflections and stories about the important place dance has in their lives, and the role dance can play in all of our lives.

 Podcasts are free and available ~ see below